loktevich/evCalendar/README.md

 - [ X ] - exit the program.

 ## Important information
 Do not modify file data.pkl.
 It contains all data about your events.
-All changes will crash the app!
+All changes will crash the app and your data will be lost!